Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Not suffering a blob in a Stableford

-You’ve got round 18-holes without suffering a complete meltdown at any point.
-Good skills.
+You’ve got round 18 holes without suffering a complete meltdown.
+Skills.

 A swift round means you can do something else with your day, go out for a few more holes or just spend a little longer in the bar.

-It looks great and it provides a brilliant natural boundary to the target area.
+It looks great and it provides a brilliant natural boundary.

 Watching old matches on Shell’s Wonderful World of Golf